Cleopatra was the Queen of Ancient Egypt and is still one of the most famous women in world history.

 - Cleopatra’s full name was Cleopatra VII Philopator.
 She was born on Alexandria, Egypt in the year 69 BC.

-- She was the last active Pharaoh of the Ancient Egyptian Empire.
-Cleopatra reigned of the kingdom for 21 years, from 51 BC until her death in 30 BC.
+- She was the last active Pharaoh of the Ancient Egyptian Empire and reigned of the kingdom for 21 years, from 51 BC until her death in 30 BC.

-- Cleopatra came from a long line of the Ptolemaic dynasty.
+- She came from a long line of the Ptolemaic dynasty.
 This Macedonian Greek family came to power thanks to Alexander the Great who invaded and conquered Egypt in 332 BC.

 - She was one of only a few Ptolemies to learn Egyptian.
 Many in her family refused to learn Egyptian and chose to speak in their native Greek language instead.
 Cleopatra wanted to learn Egyptian to be able to educate her people so that they regarded her as the reincarnation of the ancient Egyptian goddess, Isis.